koalaverse/KraljicMatrix/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated GitHub URL since we moved this to an organization GitHub account
+* Updated GitHub URL on description and README files since we moved this to an organization GitHub account

 ## Test environment